stoplightio/spectral/docs/guides/5-custom-functions.md

 ## Code Transpilation

 We encourage you to not transpile the code to ES5 if you can help it.
-Spectral does not support older environments than ES2019, so there is no need to bloat the bundle with useless transformations and polyfills.
-Ship untransformed async/await, do not include unneeded shims, it's all good.
+Spectral doesn't support older environments than ES2019, so there is no need to bloat the bundle with useless transformations and polyfills.
+Ship untransformed async/await, don't include unneeded shims, it's all good.

 Before 6.x, Spectral hadn't supported ES Modules, yet as of recently using ES Modules is the recommended way to do things.